Dr. Gareth P. Hatch, CEng, FIMMM, FIET

 Tyler W. P. Dinwoodie

-Additionally, Mr. Dinwoodie has consulted for numerous private and public (TSX-, TSX-V- and OCTQX-listed) resource and advanced materials companies, both in Canada and the United States.
+Additionally, Mr. Dinwoodie has consulted for several private and public resource and advanced materials companies, both in North America and Europe.
 Since 2012, Mr. Dinwoodie’s work has played a critical role in raising more than $100 million in investment.

 Jesse R. Edmondson, P.G.